OwenDa/portfolio-3/README.md

 *Note that a lowercase y/n is handled automatically and does not require user intervention.
 ** Note that multiple commas or spaces within an otherwise valid sample (1  ,2, , 3 , 4,,,5) are automatically corrected.
+*** When entering the number of subjects, commas and spaces are automatically removed.
 </br><img src="assets/images/screenshots/invalid-subjects-overview.png" alt="Error messages resulting from invalid subject quantity submission." height="auto" width="90%">
 </br></br>
 </br><img src="assets/images/screenshots/invalid-sample-value-inputs.png" alt="Error messages resulting from invalid sample value submission." height="auto" width="90%">